Sabicool/Medicine/01 Disciplines/Respiratory/Conditions/COPD Exacerbation.md

 		- Supplemental home oxygen therapy
 ## Bloods
 - CRP can help to determine the presence of bacterial infection in COPD exacerbations and subsequently the potential benefit of antibiotic therapy
+- FBC, UEC, Glucose
+- ABG (or VBG + pulse oximetry)
+	- Perform an ABG only if:
+		- Severe episode
+		- No response to treatment
+		- Any suggestion of acute or worsening $\ce{CO2}$ retention with altered mental status
+	- Chronic $\ce{CO2}$ retention is indicated by a raised $\ce{HCO3-}$ from metabolic compensation; a pH <7.3 suggests acute respiratory acidosis (see [[Blood Gas Interpretation|ABG Interpretation]])
+- If pneumonia suspected and/or pyrexial: blood cultures and pneumococcal antigens
 ## CXR
 - May show features suggestive of COPD as well as complications (e.g. atelactasis, consolidation, pneumothorax, pulmonary oedema or malignancy)
 # Management